musikata/curriculum/README.md

 That’s the basic idea.
 The assets define a list of media assets to load before we start playing the script.
 Then the steps define a series of steps to take.
 In this case, we say some dialogue, and play a background beat.

 Implementing a script then becomes a matter of having a script player that can handle all of the commands our script defines.

+## Random Comments (to be organized later)

+### Personal Trainer metaphor
+Perhaps the curriculum can be delivered as kind of a personal trainer, a kind of musical workout.